 Today you find yourself in Bell Sund, one of the largest fjord systems in Svalbard.
 The ocean currents make this area slightly warmer than other areas in the archipelago, which shows in the relatively lush vegetation.
 Here there are excellent opportunities to enjoy both history and wildlife.
 A possibility is Ahlstrandhalvøya, at the mouth of Van Keulenfjorden, where piles of beluga skeletons can be found.
 These remains of 19th-century whale slaughter are a haunting reminder of the consequences of rampant exploitation.
 Fortunately, belugas were not hunted into extinction, and you have a good chance of coming across a pod.
 Alternately, while cruising the side fjords of Bellsund, you can explore the tundra where reindeer like to feed as well as rock slopes where little auks are breeding.

 Every adventure, no matter how grand, must eventually come to an end.
 Disembark in Longyearbyen, taking home memories that will accompany you wherever your next adventure lies.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

 Please Note: All voyages will operate subject to a minimum of 70 participants.
-The chances that you might complete a full Spitsbergen Circumnavigation (based on this shipping company's experiences from 2013 until 2017) are about 70%.
-In case it is not possible to complete a full circumnavigation, you may make a circumnavigation of Spitsbergen through Hinlopen Strait.
+In case it is not possible to complete a full circumnavigation of Spitsbergen, an alternative program will be devised.
 The onboard expedition leader determines the final itinerary.

 Bilingual Departure: English/German